Valentyn-R-241/facebook-ads-data-analysis/README.md

-# Stack Overflow Developer Survey 2024 — Small Analysis

-This is a short data analysis project based on the 2024 Stack Overflow Developer Survey.

-The goal was to practice working with a real dataset in Python, using:
+# Facebook Ads Data Analysis

+This Jupyter Notebook explores a dataset from Facebook Ads to analyze the performance of advertising campaigns.

+## What's inside

-- pandas for data cleaning and transformation
+- Basic data cleaning
-- matplotlib and seaborn for visualizations
-- Jupyter Notebook for documenting the process

-Nothing fancy — just basic exploration: who the developers are, what they use, and a few charts about it.

-Feel free to open the notebook and take a look
+- Campaign-level performance stats
+- Visualizations of ad spend, reach, and leads
+- A few quick insights

+## Tools used

+- Python
+- Pandas
+- Matplotlib
+- Seaborn

+*Note: The data is fictional or anonymized and used for learning purposes only.*